meganfung38/ZI_Enrichment_Assessment/docs/project_breakdown.md

 ### **Solution**

-* Conduct a quality assessment of ZoomInfo’s output by developing an AI driven confidence rating system for enriched records– paired with explanations to ensure transparency and actionability
+* Conduct a quality assessment of ZoomInfo's output by developing an AI driven confidence rating system for enriched records– paired with explanations to ensure transparency and actionability
 * Steps:
 1. Collect ZoomInfo-Enriched Records
 * Columns to query: